olialb/openHABdbTools/README.md

 * Make sure that the python scripts in `/etc/openhab2/scripts` are executable

 ### Adapt GPS thinks and itmes to your needs
-* If you want to use GPS tracks
+* If you want to use GPS tracks:
-  * Adapt your GPS locations and nameng to your needs in file `/etc/openhab2/things/gps.things.example` and rename it to `/etc/openhab2/things/gps.things`
+  * Adapt your GPS locations and naming to your needs in file `/etc/openhab2/things/gps.things.example` and rename it to `/etc/openhab2/things/gps.things`
-  * Adapt the nameng to your needs in files `/etc/openhab2/items/gps.items`
+  * Adapt the naming to your needs in files `/etc/openhab2/items/gps.items`
-  * Adapt the nameng and cron job timing to your needs in files `/etc/openhab2/rules/dbtools.rules.example`and renmae it to `/etc/openhab2/rules/dbtools.rules`
+  * Adapt the naming and cron job timing to your needs in files `/etc/openhab2/rules/dbtools.rules.example` and rename it to `/etc/openhab2/rules/dbtools.rules`
-  * Adapt the nameng to your needs in files `/etc/openhab2/stitemaps/gps.sitemap`
+  * Adapt the naming to your needs in files `/etc/openhab2/stitemaps/gps.sitemap`
-  * Adapt your [persistance](https://www.openhab.org/docs/configuration/persistence.html) configuration that item *locationOliverString* (example) is tored in your data base on every change!"
+  * Adapt your [persistance](https://www.openhab.org/docs/configuration/persistence.html) configuration, that item *locationOliverString* (example) is stored in your data base on every change!"
-* If you **don't** want to use GPS Tracking
+* If you **don't** want to use GPS Tracking just do:
   * delete or rename `/etc/openhab2/items/gps.items`
   * disable (comment) `[dailyTracks1]` section in `/etc/openhab2/scripts/dbtools.ini` (see also

 ### Adapt configuration to your needs:
-In `/etc/openhab2/scripts/dbtools.ini` you find the configuration of the project.
+In `/etc/openhab2/scripts/dbtools.ini` you find the configuration of the python scripts.
 First you need to configure your data base.
 Adapt *host* if you do not have a local installation and adapt *user*, *password* and *table* which us used by your openHAB instance:

 ```ini
 [dbconfig]